Shopify/liquid/_filters/floor.md

 description: Liquid filter that returns the floor of a number by rounding down to the nearest integer.
 ---

-Rounds the input down to the nearest whole number.
+Rounds an input down to the nearest whole number.
 Liquid tries to convert the input to a number before the filter is applied.

 <p class="code-label">Input</p>
 ```liquid